Oaxaca en la historia y en el mito: One image that sums up the challenges and achievements of Benito Juárez

+Porfirio Díaz also placed a huge statue of Benito Juárez on the Oaxaca's Cerro del Fortín.

 When the time came in 1910, to celebrate the 100th anniversary of the start of the Mexican War of Independence, Porfirio Diaz organized a huge multi-day "fiesta".
 The cover of the official program featured Hidalgo, Juárez and Diaz.
 In the image below we see that Juárez is associated with laws (LEX) and Díaz claims peace (PAX).